IowaScaledEngineering/ise-docs/docs/SoundBytes Custom/manual.md

 ---
 # SoundBytes Custom User Manual

-!!! note "Please Note"
-    This is a future product and subject to change.
-Release date is targeted for January 2026 and will be officially announced in our email [newsletter](https://www.iascaled.com/store/).

 ## Overview

-The SoundBytes Custom is a programmable sound player that plays sounds from a microSD card.
-It supports various modes of operation ranging from ambient background sound, event initiated sound effects, and a special beginning-middle-end mode for repeating effects with lead-in and lead-out sound clips.
-Up to four events can initiate playback and each event can cause a different series of sounds to play.
-These events can come from sensors, switches, various detectors, Arduinos, etc.
+The SoundBytes Custom allows you to easily add sound to your model railroad, module, diorama, or other display.
+It is a flexible sound player that plays sounds from a microSD card and supports various modes of operation ranging from ambient background sound, event initiated sound effects, and a special beginning-middle-end mode for repeating effects with lead-in and lead-out sound clips.
+Up to four inputs can initiate playback and each event can cause a different series of sounds to play.
+These inputs can come from sensors, switches, various detectors, Arduinos, etc.

-Complete with control board, speaker, and microSD card, the SoundBytes Custom is a turnkey solution for adding sound to your model railroad, module, diarama, or other display.
+Complete with control board, speaker, and microSD card, the SoundBytes Custom is a full turnkey audio solution.

 ### Features

 * Custom sounds loaded using a microSD card
-* Features four playback modes: ambient, one-shot, continuous, and beginning-middle-end
+* Four playback modes: ambient, one-shot, continuous, and beginning-middle-end
-* Four independent events with individual sounds
+* Four inputs with individually assigned sounds
 * Playback can be initiated with switches, push buttons, an Arduino, or any device with an [open-collector](../Tips and Tricks/Articles/opencollector.md) output
 * Compatible with [TrainSpotter](https://www.iascaled.com/TrainSpotter) and [ATOM](https://www.iascaled.com/Atom) detectors
-* Comes complete with speaker, control board, and microSD card
+* Comes complete with speaker, control board, and 16GB microSD card
 * Powered from 5V to 24V DC

 ### Typical Applications